The only shelter in Kingston exclusively devoted to youth.

 He has many years of experience working on and with teams of various types and was a volunteer when he lived in Ottawa and Edmonton.
 Dave moved to Kingston 7 years ago and was looking for ways to contribute to his community when he discovered KYS.
 Dave has been on the Board at KYS for 3 years and is currently filling the position of treasurer.

-He is a graduate of Queen’s University, Bachelor of Education, Royal Military College, Bachelor of Military Arts and Science and St. Lawrence College, Diploma in Computer Networking and Technical Sjupport.
+Matt is a graduate of Queen’s University, Royal Military College, and St. Lawrence College.

 – Past Chair